 How are you facing the transition as the newly elected President of JCI Bangladesh?

-One of the most fantastic thing about JCI is it’s one year to lead the organization.
+One of the most fantastic thing about JCI is the president’s one year tenure.
 No matter how good you are in your respective leadership role, there won’t be a second term.
 Hence, the President becomes Immediate Past President and part of the board by default.
 The election of the new board takes place at the end of a year, so the last two to three months you go through the transition process.
 I love the current challenges I face as the President.
 I am blessed with fantastic board members and dynamic Local Presidents.
-Each day through their extraordinary dedication and the hard work, they force me to excel and give my 200% for my beloved organization; JCI Bangladesh.
+Each day through their extraordinary dedication and the hard work, our members encourage me to excel and give my 200% for my beloved organization; JCI Bangladesh.

-Being a leading lady yourself, how do you plan to inspire women empowerment and entrepreneurship in your field?
+Being a leading woman yourself, how do you plan to inspire women empowerment and entrepreneurship in your field?

 The population ratio of male and female in Bangladesh is almost 50-50.
 You see after 1988 Bangladesh has not elected a male Prime Minister.
-Our Honorable Prime Minister is female, same with the leader of the opposition party and speaker too.
+Our Honorable Prime Minister is female, so is our leader of the opposition party and the speaker too.
 As for JCI Bangladesh is concerned, about 40% of the total member base is female.
-Hence if you look carefully, you will see a different leadership role in JCI Bangladesh.
+Hence if you look carefully, you will see a different leadership role of women in JCI Bangladesh.
 We have designed an event focusing only on women.
-We showcase and celebrate women in different sectors and their accomplishments.
+We showcase and celebrate women from different sectors and their accomplishments.
 We recognize their contribution through the award program in various areas.
 And I believe that we are women, the word “Impossible” does not belong in our dictionary.
 Hurdles may come your way but its how you challenge yourself to be the best version of yourself and give your 100% in whatever you do.
 We have to be our own inspiration.